-- Any person convicted by final judgment or order of a competent judicial administrative body of an offense involving moral turpitude, fraud, embezzlement, theft, estafa, counterfeiting, misappropriation, bribery, forgery, affirmation, false perjury or other fraudulent acts or transgressions; - Any person who has been adjudged by final judgment or order of the SEC or a competent court or other administrative body have to willfully violated, or willfully aided, abetted, counseled, induced or procured the violation of any provision of the Securities Regulation Code, Corporation Code, or any other administered by the SEC or BSP, or any rule, regulation or order of the SEC or BSP; - Any person found guilty by final judgment or order of a foreign court or equivalent financial regulatory authority of acts, violations or misson dust similar misconduct similar to any of the acts, violations or misconduct listed in the foregoing paragraphs; Any person judicially declared to be insolvent; and • Conviction by final judgment of an offense punishable by imprisonment for a period exceeding six (6) years, or a violation of the Corporation Code, committed within five (5) years prior to the date of his election or appointment.
+- Any person convicted by final judgment or order of a competent judicial administrative body of an offense involving moral turpitude, fraud, embezzlement, theft, estafa, counterfeiting, misappropriation, forgery, bribery, false affirmation, perjury or other fraudulent acts or transgressions; - Any person who has been adjudged by final judgment or order of the SEC or a competent court or other administrative body to have willfully violated, or willfully aided, abetted, counseled, induced or procured the violation of any provision of the Securities Regulation Code.
+Corporation Code, or any other law administered by the SEC or BSP, or any rule, regulation or order of the SEC or BSP; - Any person found guilty by final

+T judgment or order of a foreign court or equivalent financial regulatory authority of acts, violations or misconduct similar to any of the acts, violations or misconduct listed in the foregoing paragraphs; Any person judicially declared to be insolvent; and • Conviction by final judgment of an offense punishable by imprisonment for a period exceeding six (6) years, or a violation of the Corporation Code, committed within five (5) years prior to the date of his election or appointment.
 The foregoing grounds for disqualification apply to all directors - Executive, Non-Executive and Independent Directors. (ii) Non-Executive Directors The Non-Executive Director will be considered resigned from office and will no longer be considered for nomination and election as director in the succeeding annual stockholders' meeting of the Company.
 Same grounds for permanent disqualifications of Executive Directors are applicable in the case of Non-Executive Directors. (iii) Independent Directors The Independent Director will be considered resigned from office and will no longer be considered for nomination and election as director in the succeeding annual stockholders' meeting of the Company.
 Same grounds for permanent disqualifications of Executive Directors are applicable in the case of Independent Directors. d.
-Temporary Disqualif ication (i) Executive A temporarily disqualified director shall, within sixty (60) business days from such disqualification, take the appropriate action to remedy or correct the disqualification.
-If he fails or refuses to do so for unjustified reasons, Any of the following shall be a ground for the temporary disqualification of a director: • Refusal to fully disclose the extent Directors the disqualification shall become permanent, except in the case of temporary disqualification where the Independent Director becomes an Officer, employee or consultant of the of his business interest or comply with disclosure requirements as required under the

-Corporation, in which case such disqualified Independent Director shall become eligible for election as Independent Director after the lapse of two (2) years from the termination of his officership, employment or consultancy with the Company.
+Temporary Disqualif ication (i) Executive Directors A temporarily disqualified director shall, within sixty (60) business days from such disqualification, take the appropriate action to remedy or correct the disqualification.
+If he fails or refuses to do so for unjustified reasons, Any of the following shall be a ground for the temporary disqualification of a director: • Refusal to fully disclose the extent L , ,, the disqualification shall become permanent, except in the case of temporary disqualification where the Independent Director becomes an Officer, employee or consultant of the Corporation, in which case such disqualified Independent Director shall become eligible for election as Independent Director after the lapse of two (2) years from the termination of his officership, employment or consultancy with the Company.